benjaminpinto/checkers/readme.md

 ![Cypress Tests](https://github.com/benjaminpinto/checkers/actions/workflows/cypress.yml/badge.svg)

-This project uses Cypress to automate API tests upon [a Checkers game](https://www.gamesforthebrain.com/game/checkers/).
+This project uses Cypress to automate E2E tests upon [a Checkers game](https://www.gamesforthebrain.com/game/checkers/).

 This project is integrated with GitHub Actions to automate a simple CI workflow, and with GitHub Pages, to publish the last test results report.